 Friden introduced this machine while they already had non-printing electronic machines in the market.
 It is the last 4-function mechanical machine that was developed by Friden.
 The calculation flexibility was high for this type of printing calculator.
 It was even sold as machine that was equipped with memory.
-That’s not really true; the multiplication control register is made accessible and can serve as memory under some circumstances.
-Other manufacturers some similar concepts.
+However, there are some limitations.
+It’s not an independent memory; the multiplication control register is made accessible and can serve as a memory under some circumstances.
+Other manufacturers use some similar concepts.

 As usual using the “+” and “-” keys.